riton/puppet-ccin2p3-remctl/README.md

 The remctl module allows you to:
 * install remctl client through puppet manifests.
-* set up remctl server through xinetd
+* set up remctl server through xinetd.
 * manage remctl command and ACL files via puppet manifests.

 ##Module Description

-remctl is a client/server application that supports remote execution of specific commands, using Kerberos GSS-API for authentication and confidentiality.
+[remctl](http://www.eyrie.org/~eagle/software/remctl/) is a client/server application that supports remote execution of specific commands, using Kerberos GSS-API for authentication and confidentiality.
 This module provides simplified way to deploy server, command and ACL files.

 ##Setup